dataform-co/dataform/content/docs/best-practices/start-your-dataform-project.md

 select * from ${ref("charges")}
 ```

-## Use tags to organise and schedule your project

-TODO: write this

 ## Use schedules to run transformations at a regular interval

-Schedules create the datasets defined by your project in your data warehouse at a specified frequency
+Schedules update the datasets defined by your project in your data warehouse at a specified frequency

 For example, you may set up a schedule to rerun all transformations once per hour.
-You can create multiple schedules, if you require several different frequencies
+You can create multiple schedules, if you require several different frequencies.

-If you are using Dataform web, schedules are defined in your environment.js file and are version controlled.
-See the page on [schedule runs](/dataform-web/scheduling) to learn how to configure schedules.
+If you are using Dataform web, schedules are defined in your `environment.js` file and are version controlled.
+See the page on [scheduling runs](/dataform-web/scheduling) to learn how to configure schedules.